On The Evaluation of Collision Probability along a Path: A

 Occupancy grids methods \cite{xiaoRobotRiskAwarenessFormal2020,agha-mohammadiSMAPSimultaneousMapping2016,elfesUsingOccupancyGrids1989} are another prevalent choice used for obstacle avoidance.
 Such approaches discretize the robot workspace in cells and assign an occupancy probability value to each cell to perform risk evaluation.
-Grid-based methods \cite{elfesUsingOccupancyGrids1989,agha-mohammadiSMAPSimultaneousMapping2016,xiaoRobotRiskAwarenessFormal2020}, by considering each cell of the grid independent from one another, use a multiplicative relaxation of the cumulative probability.
+Grid-based methods, by considering each cell of the grid independent from one another, use a multiplicative relaxation of the cumulative probability.
 While being the most popular choice to compute the collision probability along a path, grid-based approaches are limited.
-Indeed, choosing a discretization mesh influences the computed value of the collision probability \cite{laconteLambdaFieldContinuousCounterpart2019}.
+Indeed, choosing a discretization mesh severely influences the computed value of the collision probability \cite{laconteLambdaFieldContinuousCounterpart2019}.

-All the previous approaches, except for Montecarlo sampling, work well for linear problems and Gaussian random variables.
-More general approaches exist, able to tackle both nonlinear systems and non-Gaussian random variables via Lasserre Hierarchy \cite{lasserreMomentSOSHierarchy2018}, \cite{hanNonGaussianRiskBounded2022}, but these are computationally prohibitive.
+All the previous approaches, except for Monte Carlo sampling, work well for linear problems and Gaussian random variables.
+More general approaches exist, able to tackle both nonlinear systems and more general random variables via Lasserre Hierarchy \cite{lasserreMomentSOSHierarchy2018}, \cite{hanNonGaussianRiskBounded2022}, but these are computationally prohibitive.
+The language of exit times is used in \cite{freyCollisionProbabilitiesContinuousTime2020} to derive an estimate in a continuous and nonlinear setting, but considers only the robot uncertainty.